In this section

 Collection of customer and visitor contact details

-The Scottish Government has updated this guidance, to request the collection of the name and contact details for every visitor to premises, to create consistency across the range of settings where this is requested or mandated in Scotland, and at the same time ensure that relevant data is captured to assist the Test and Protect contact tracing service.
+In line with previous guidance, the Scottish Government continues to request the collection of the name and contact details for every visitor to premises.
+This is to create consistency across the range of settings where this is requested or mandated in Scotland, and ensure that relevant data is captured to assist the Test and Protect contact tracing service.
 Read the Test and Protect guidance.

 Check In Scotland is a digital service to support businesses in collecting contact details for contact tracing purposes, and is available for tourism and leisure businesses.